|

 A village of gnomes around a staircase in the middle of Gnomesvilla

-Dardanup is home to over 3000 gnomes from around the world!
-Take your own gnome to add to the Gnomesville collection.
+Though gnome-one knows how this mysterious growing collection of gnomes began, this must-see in Dardanup is home to over 3000 gnomes from around the world!
+Take your own gnome to add to the Gnomesville collection to leave you or your kids mark.

 #3